KIC/pandas_ml_utils/README.md

 ## Change Log
 ### 0.0.22
 * introduce proper keras session and graph handling in case of tensorflow backend
+* rename features_and_labels.loss to gross_loss to avoid confusion with traning loss

 ### 0.0.21
 * added engineered source frame to backtest